-is what we are calling the five-phase collaborative strategic planning process that will inform the development of our next strategic plan.
+is what we called the five-phase collaborative strategic planning process that informed the development of our next strategic plan.

 The process we will employ over the next several months is termed "collaborative strategic planning."
 This planning method has been developed by Dr. Patrick Sanaghan as he has shared his expertise on strategic planning, leadership development and facilitation techniques with more than 100 colleges and universities over the past 25 years.
 This five-phase process is designed to meaningfully engage University stakeholders with the goal of creating a shared future vision for the institution.